H2 blockers are medicines that work by reducing the amount of stomach acid secreted by glands in the lining of your stomach.

 Side effects from H2 blockers are rare.

-If you are breastfeeding or pregnant, talk to your health care provider before taking these medications.
-Anyone with kidney problems should use famotidine only under a doctor's direction.
+If you are breastfeeding or pregnant, talk to your doctor before taking these medicines.
+If you have kidney problems, do not use famotidine without talking to your doctor

 Peptic ulcer disease - H2 blockers; PUD - H2 blockers; Gastroesophageal reflux - H2 blockers